akbarrdev/Ghenema/readme.md

 ## Contact

-If you have any questions or suggestions, please open an issue or contact the repository maintainers.
+If you have any questions or suggestions, please open an issue or join [Nipon Community](https://discord.gg/p8nN8J6tMz)

 Together, let's build a comprehensive knowledge base for GTPS and empower Ghenema to create a more supportive and informative community!